sf-wdi-31/how-to-hide-secrets/store-secrets-using-env-vars.md

-# Manually managing secret keys for Rails apps
+# Manually managing secret keys with environment variables

 **Never EVER check a secret key into git**